danielamartinho/Case-Study-Cyclistic-Bike-Sharing/README.md

 - The data has been made available by **Motivate International Inc.** under this [license](https://divvybikes.com/data-license-agreement), and it can be downloaded [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
-- The data utilized would encompass rider information over a one-year timeframe, extending from August 2021 to July 2022.
+- The data analysed would encompass rider information over a quarter timeframe, extending from April 2021 to June 2021 (Q2), due to the large volume of data.
-- The data collected spans from April 2020 to March 2024.
-I decided to focus on two years from April 2020 to April 2022 due to the large volume of data, allowing for a comprehensive multi-year analysis.
 - The data is Reliable, Original, Comprehensive, Current, and Cited (ROCCC).

-### Process => Cleaning & Transforming
+### Process => Cleaning & Transformation

+- **Data Cleaning (Google Sheets)**

 ### Analyze =>